quii/learn-go-with-tests/roman-numerals.md

 ### The Romans were into DRY too...

 Things start getting more complicated now.
 The Romans in their wisdom thought repeating characters would become hard to read and count.
-So a rule with Roman numerals is you cant have the same character repeated 3 times.
-Instead you take the next symbol and then "subtract" by putting symbols to the left of it.
+So a rule with Roman Numerals is you cant have the same character repeated 3 times.
+Instead you take the next symbol and then "subtract" by putting a symbol to the left of it.

 For example `5` in Roman Numerals is `V`.
 To create 4 you do not do `IIII`, instead you do `IV`.